w-bonelli/w-bonelli.github.io/_posts/2020-7-31-whatever-really.md

 > Science must answer...
 "Why?"; it must say, "Because"... there are *different* and *inequivalent*, but equally valid, ways of saying "because".[^1]

 By all accounts there is order in the universe.
 Whether this quality is timeless or temporary, we do not know.
-Nonetheless science presupposes signals in the noise around us.
+Nonetheless we presuppose signals in the noise around us.
 Things, evidently, can be predicted.
-To predict, we model — we represent.
-Informed by our representations, we act.
-We hope our models correspond to whatever really is there; to whatever there really is.
+To predict, we model &mdash; we represent, then simulate.
+Thus informed, we act.
+We hope our models correspond to whatever really is "out there", as well as "in here"; to whatever really is.
 But what *is* there, really?
 And how ought we model it?

-Some schools of thought assert that the world is exclusively [physical](https://en.wikipedia.org/wiki/Physicalism).
-Interpretations are complex, but there does seem to be a common thread &mdash; one of [Mazur's super-objects](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), folded around its particular subject matter so tightly that, much like the extra-dimensional compactification physicists propose, we may not notice it.

-But Cartwright cautions:
+Many posit an exclusively [physical](https://en.wikipedia.org/wiki/Physicalism) universe.
+This is no mere monism: atop it rides a metaphysics in which the in- and for-itself alike &mdash; including all life, from the first cell to the conscious mind &mdash;

+> has a biological (and thus mechanical) explanation.[^2]

+Such a view is usually as useful, in biology as well as everyday life, as it is intuitive.
+Deacon reminds that

+> although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^3]

+Turing[^4] and Wolpert[^5] established half a century ago that physico-chemical processes &mdash; reaction-diffusion systems and morphogen gradients, respectively &mdash; explain certain instances of developmental patterning.
+And a healthy respect for the properties of solid objects in Euclidean 3-space &mdash; among them continuity, smoothness, and volume exclusion (a root cannot grow through another root; likewise, only very rarely do we attempt to walk through walls) &mdash; must underly morphological models.
+But the molecular biologist reaches for the graph, despite (or perhaps due to) its abstract nature, to represent gene regulation.
+Any physicist will agree that ours is not Newton’s universe; indeed many think it unduly bold if not preposterous to conclude, even on the basis of some grand unification of the standard model with gravity, that any theory can tell us precisely what *is*.
+Cartwright cautions:

 > The fundamental laws of physics do not describe true facts about reality.
-Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^2]
+Rendered as descriptions of facts, they are false; amended to be true, they lose... explanatory force.[^6]

-Ought biological research programs close ranks, as many did[^3] and some continue to do, around the idea that biology is strictly reducible to its substrata?
-Or should we try to coax useful predictions from any ground fertile enough to offer them?

-Without doubt some measure of physicalism is indispensable.
-Deacon reminds that

-> although the abstract logic of natural selection may be multiply realizable, selection is dependent upon substrate properties and how they influence form generation.[^4]

-A healthy respect for the obvious qualities of everyday objects in Euclidean 3-space — continuity, smoothness, volume exclusion — must underly morphological models.
-And Turing[^5] and Wolpert[^6] established half a century ago that chemical processes — reaction-diffusion systems and morphogen gradients, respectively — explain a number of developmental patterns.
-But the modern molecular biologist reaches for the graph, despite (or due to) its abstract nature, to represent gene regulation.
-Physicists admit that we do not live in Newton’s universe.
-Matter manifests just one fragment of the kaleidoscope of causality.
+It is easy to forget, having received and consumed [Mazur's eggs](http://abel.math.harvard.edu/~mazur/preprints/when_is_one.pdf), that ham was on the menu.
+But matter and energy seem to manifest just a fragment of the kaleidoscope of causality.
 Sometimes, as Hofstadter puts it,

 > the bottom level, though 100 percent responsible for what is happening, is nonetheless irrelevant to what happens.[^7]